 A programme title and a question that is asked by some people, others probably don’t care or respond with hate.

-I thought I was listening to something from a hundred years ago, where as it wasn’t, it was here and now, in the country I once thought was safe.
+I thought I was listening to something from a hundred years ago, whereas it wasn’t, it was here and now, in the country, I once thought was safe.
 Gay people can get married and go to bed with the person equally as their straight counterparts.
-So what is it that makes others feel it’s acceptable to assault others, whether it be physically or verbal?
+So what is it that makes others feel it’s acceptable to assault others, whether it be physical or verbal?

 Having a phobia usually means you are scared of something.
 I can’t imagine that it’s fright that’s going through someone’s mind, when assaulting another, because of their sexuality.

 Being aware of your own emotions and how to handle them is a marker of someone who is stable and mature.
 Nothing wrong with not understanding others but to attack isn’t acceptable.

 The solution is education.
 Actually being allowed to talk to others about being LGBT.
 Having others talk about their experiences and teaching others about what is acceptable.